 Read Acts 25:23-27

-15. *Paul was brought in to the Court.
+15. *Paul was brought in to the court.
 What did Festus say that the Jewish people had said about Paul, both in Jerusalem and in Caesarea?
-What did they shout (NIV)?
+What did they shout?
+(See this passage in the “New International Version” of the Bible.)
 Can you think of any parallels in today’s society?
 Write them down and share them in your group.
 Why would such things occur today?

-16. What was Festus’ problem about sending Paul to Rome?
+16. What was Festus’ problem over sending Paul to Rome?
 Explain